 This Group consists of ponderosa pine stands with predominantly grass undergrowth.
 Dense ponderosa pine understories often develop beneath scattered overstory trees on some Group Two sites.
-Fires that start in such stands often burn vigorously in the crowns of the understory trees.
-Consequently, fast spreading, severe fires result despite relatively light down and dead fuel loadings (See Figure 8).
+Fires that start in such stands often burn vigorously in the crowns of the under story trees.
+Consequently, fast spreading, severe fires result despite relatively light down and dead fuel loadings (See Figure 17).

 Numerous fire history studies conducted in the ponderosa pine forest types throughout the western states have shown fire to have been a frequent event, occurring at intervals from 5 to 25 years in most locations.
-These low intensity surface fires maintained a more open stand of trees and removed much of the understory helping to prevent the development of a stand destroying crown fire.
+These low intensity surface fires maintained a more open stand of trees and removed much of the under story helping to prevent the development of a stand destroying crown fire.
 Successful fire control during the 20th century has undoubtedly affected some Group Two stands.
-A primary effect is the increased presence of two-storied stands on some sites where the understory is a dense stand of pole-sized or larger trees.
+A primary effect is the increased presence of two-storied stands on some sites where the under story is a dense stand of polesized or larger trees.
 When fire control eventually fails in such stands, large, severe fires often result.
+An example or representation of this group is timber stands that are present lower elevations along the southern exposes of the Missouri River corridor.